-So I have recently begun to wonder whether the combination of discontinuous and continuous changes in sub-neural chemical processes made possible by quantum mechanisms, as pointed out in Erwin Schrödinger (1944)) (where he showed how such mechanisms might be necessary to explain aspects of biological reproduction, influencing the thinking of Watson and Crick about DNA) might one day be shown to explain how to expand the abilities of digital computers (ingenuity) with new forms of reasoning (intuition).
-For some tentative early thoughts about replacing the tape and machine table of a Turing machine with components capable of producing and detecting continuous spatial changes, see the (still incomplete) discussion in Sloman(2018b).
+So I have recently begun to wonder whether the combination of discontinuous and continuous changes in sub-neural chemical processes made possible by quantum mechanisms, as pointed out in Erwin Schrödinger (1944) (where he showed how such mechanisms might be necessary to explain aspects of biological reproduction, influencing the thinking of Watson and Crick about DNA) might one day be shown to explain how to expand the abilities of digital computers (ingenuity) with new forms of reasoning (intuition).
+For some tentative early thoughts on this, see the (still incomplete) discussion in Sloman(2018b).

 Is it possible that Turing's surprising switch to research on chemical reaction-diffusion mechanisms, with their combination of continuity and discontinuity Turing(1952) was motivated by a similar interest?
 Perhaps we'll never know the answer to that.
 But that question triggered the Meta-Morphogenesis project, proposed in 2012, Sloman(2012-...), and still on-going.
-(This document is an addition to that project.)
+(This document is now (27 Oct 2018) an addition to that project.)